Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-With no more byes, 14 games on Sunday and one Monday Night Football matchup highlight the Week 15 NFL schedule, making this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $75 in bonus entries.
-An AFC North matchup has Lamar Jackson and the Baltimore Ravens visiting Joe Burrow and the Cincinnati Bengals.
+There are 12 games on Sunday and one Monday Night Football matchup that highlight the Week 16 NFL schedule, making this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $75 in bonus entries.
+An NFC South matchup has Baker Mayfield and the Tampa Bay Buccaneers visiting Bryce Young and the Carolina Panthers.
 That game could help find some value on the best DFS apps.
-Sunday also features eight NBA games, NHL and college basketball matchups.
+Sunday also features six NBA games, NHL and college basketball matchups.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.